 Turning the Light On Part 2: Every Child is Unique.
 Their ABA Interventions Should Be Too

-Applied Behavioral Analysis, or ABA, gives us a wide set of tools to help a child overcome a developmental delay.
+Applied Behavioral Analysis, or ABA, gives us a wide set of tools to help a child overcome developmental delays and problem behaviors.
 How we use those tools depends on the child.
 Every child is unique and ABA allows us to customize how we intervene and reshape a behavior for that child’s specific developmental needs.
-At Swank Early Skills Development, we’re dedicated to finding that perfect pairing.
+At Swank Early Skills Development, we’re dedicated to finding that perfect combination

 Developing a Treatment Plan Starts by Understanding the Root Cause of a Delay

 For instance, we may have two 12-month-olds come into our center on the same day, both of whom aren’t babbling as we’d expect them to do at their age.
 One child could have a developmental skill deficit causing delayed babbling, while the other may have a physical challenge making it hard to form sounds with their mouth.
-We have to determine the true cause of each child’s delay before we can go into treatment assuming the delay is purely developmental.
+We have to determine the true cause of each child’s delay.
+We can’t go into treatment assuming that either child’s delay is purely developmental.

 If You Can Find What Motivates a Child, You Can Start Reshaping Behavior